 The primary goal of the fitness professional is to identify clients’ imbalances and skill levels and then design an exercise routine that challenges their muscular system to build / tone muscles, their energy system to burn calories and thus fat, and their nervous system to improve joint stability and quality of movement.

 When using complex multijoint and multiplane exercises to accomplish all three goals, you first have to ensure your clients have the coordination level needed to control those movements.
-If they can only hold three joints at once and you do a plank rotation that involves five main joints, bad things happen.
-You’ll see that they can’t synchronize their spine with their pelvis (typically upon takeoff and landing from the rotation).
+Bad things happen if they can only hold three joints at once and you do a plank rotation that involves five main joints.
+You’ll see they can’t synchronize their spine with their pelvis (typically upon takeoff and landing from the rotation).

 How can you avoid potential long-term damage to your clients’ joints?